 Chili crisp

 This condiment uses oil instead of vinegar as the base, so it doesn’t have the same tangy flavor as chili garlic sauce.
+But it’s boldly spicy with garlicky undertones (and incredibly addictive).

+You can buy a bottle of this condiment in stores, but I like making it from scratch so I can balance the flavors to suit me.
 Despite being oil-based, you can use chili crisp in all the same ways as chili garlic sauce – my favorite use for it is in pasta sauce!

 How to use: 1 teaspoon chili garlic sauce = 1 teaspoon chili crisp

 If you can’t handle the spice from chili garlic sauce, stick with plain garlic paste.
+You’ll get all the wonderful garlic flavor, with none of the heat.

 You can also go with freshly crushed garlic or garlic powder.

-And I would recommend adding a tiny amount of fresh chili or chili powder to the mix.
+I would also recommend adding a tiny amount of fresh chili or chili powder to the mix.
 Not enough to make the dish spicy, but enough to get the fruity flavor notes from the chili.

 How to use: 1 teaspoon chili garlic sauce = 1 garlic paste + extra chili to taste